jatofi-official/migration-eu-analysis/Ideas/plan.md

     * which countries gain/lose people due to migration
     * lots of maps

-- Why do people migrate to countries? [?]
+- Why do people migrate to countries?
+[Erik, Jakub]
     * Compare immigration in countries with:
         + GDP (Nominal, PPP)
         + HDI